-The IT Support group is available to support you in all IT related issues.
-You can contact them by phone, e-mail or visit them outside the computer labs at Saltmätargatan, 13-17.
+The IT Support team is available to assist you in all IT-related issues.
+You can contact them by phone, e-mail, or visit them on the first floor of Saltmätargatan 13-17.
 For contact information and a list of IT-related services available for you as a student, please see the IT Support page on the SSE Portal.
-You can also have your laptop configured such that you can access Eduroam, the worldwide internet service for university students, researchers and staff.
+You can also have your laptop configured to access Eduroam, the worldwide internet service for university students, researchers and staff.